-On demand services has grown from a puppy to a strong and resilient animal in less than a decade.
+On-demand services have grown from a puppy to a strong and resilient animal in less than a decade.
 Unique startups with the ability to adapt and customize have mushroomed across the globe.
-The central reason of compounding growth of this industry is the smartphones.
+The central reason for compounding growth of this industry is the smartphones.
 Smartphones have allowed humans to meet their innate desire of immediacy.
-Mobile apps has become the primary destination to find any service, solution, information and what not!
+Mobile apps have become the primary destination to find any service, solution, information and what not!

-Today, whether you want to book a Taxi or want to book an appointment with a doctor, or maybe you are looking to get your favourite burger delivered at your doorstep, it can all happen with a few taps on your mobile screen.
-With the ever growing consumer and their inclination to mobile, we see new services as well as competitive ones entering the market almost everyday.
+Today, whether you want to book a Taxi or want to book an appointment with a doctor, or maybe you are looking to get your favorite burger delivered at your doorstep, it can all happen with a few taps on your mobile screen.
+With the ever-growing consumer and their inclination to mobile, we see new services as well as competitive ones entering the market almost every day.

-We are gradually getting surrounded by such apps that intends to make our life easy.
-These startups are bound to grow as their aim is only to make world a better place.
+We are gradually getting surrounded by such apps that intend to make our life easy.
+These startups are bound to grow as their aim is only to make the world a better place.

-Researches have estimated that more than $9.4 billion dollar has been invested since 2010 in this industry.
-They have highlighted that this industry has low profit margin and high labour needs.
+Researches have estimated that more than $9.4 billion dollars have been invested since 2010 in this industry.
+They have highlighted that this industry has low-profit margin and high labor needs.
 So, ability to scale up smoothly and quickly is the success mantra but scaling up under such break-neck competition requires huge investments.
-Hence industry experts recommend to focus on customer loyalty while executing customer acquisition plans, so that the LTV (Life time Value) of the customer justifies the initial acquisition cost.
+Hence industry experts recommend focussing on customer loyalty while executing customer acquisition plans so that the LTV (Lifetime Value) of the customer justifies the initial acquisition cost.

 The general consumer of these services are extremely time sensitive and also very particular about the specifications of the deliverable.
 Therefore, to delight the Customer it is very essential to deliver “WHAT” they want and exactly “WHEN” they want.
 Thus, seamless two-way communication between the end users is important to bridge the gap.